shibby576/shibby576/README.md

-## Hi there, I'm Jonathan 🤙 Founder & product manager
+## Hi there, I'm Jonathan 🤙 Founder & Product Manager

 ### Featured project: <a href="https://www.spot-bot.xyz/">SpotBot Spotify Agent (Work in progress, email for access)</a>